 1. Can you tell us about your experience in the retail industry?

-• Sample Answer: “I’ve worked in retail for two years, where I focused on providing excellent customer service, operating the cash register, and assisting with visual merchandising.
-I’ve developed my customer interaction and sales skills and am eager to leverage my experience to contribute to the team at Old Navy.”
+“I’ve worked in retail for two years.
+I focused on customer service, cash register operation, and visual merchandising.
+I’ve developed my customer service and sales skills and am eager to use my experience to contribute to the team at Old Navy.”

 2. Why do you want to work for Old Navy?